richard-fisher/ramaze/guide/general/ramaze_command.md

 When you've created an application there are three ways of running it.
-You can either use your server's command such as `thin` or `unicorn` but you can also use bin/ramaze.
-When starting your application with bin/ramaze it will use the appropriate server according to the settings set in "config.ru" or "star.rb".
+You can either use your server's command such as `thin` or `unicorn` but you can also use a supplied Rake task:
-An example of using this command is as simple as the following:

-    $ ramaze start

-On top of these two ways you can also start your Ramaze application by calling the "start.rb" file using the ruby binary:

-    $ ruby start.rb
+    $ rake ramaze:start

 If you want to stop the running application you can simply close it by using the key combination Ctrl+C.

 <div class="note todo">
     <p>